 — DP & SW: TFoP —

 The principle was simple.
-Normally, only a great legilimens could help a novice occlumens build up their defenses, and how those defenses would be constructed depended on the legilimens.
+Normally, only a great legilimens could help a novice occlumens build up their defences, and how those defences would be constructed depended on the legilimens.

 The problem was they had a distinct lack of great legilimens that could be trusted to hand, and Harry simply didn't have the time to invest in something so time consuming.